 Historically the NPOs have been operating in urban areas to the disadvantaged of the rural areas.
 Incidentally, because of this situation the services rendered by NPOs have focused on certain racial groups and furthermore these NPOs have better facilities and better resources.
 They have more skills in financial management and administration in general then those that are found in the rural areas.
-The promulgation of the Public Finance Management Act 1999 as well as the King I, King II, King III and King IV reports have not favoured the emerging NPOs found in the rural areas.
+The promulgation of the Public Finance Management Act 1999 as well as the King I, King ii, King iii and recently King iv report have not favoured the emerging NPOs found in the rural areas.
 Typically, these NPOs are established by semi-illiterate and rural women who in their quest for better living venture into the establishment of the NPOs.
 It stands to reason therefore that the emerging rural NPOs would not compete for financial support from big businesses and their annual performance report would leave much to be desired.